 where $S \subseteq_{\text{fin}} X$ denotes the category of finite subcomplexes of $X$, the category of which is clearly filtered.
 Let $f \colon X \to Y$ be a quasi-isomorphism, where $X$ and $Y$ are arbitrary $\F_p$-chain complexes.
 Because $\textbf{E}_{\textbf{st}}$ preserves filtered colimits, $\textbf{E}_{\textbf{st}}(f)$ is isomorphic to a map

-which we then need to show to bea quasi-isomorphism.
+which we then need to show to be a quasi-isomorphism.
 We have that these colimits can be taken to be in chain complexes because filtered colimits of dg operad algebras are created in the category of dg modules.
 We wish to use the fact that filtered colimits of complexes are exact, but are unable to do so at the moment because there are no induced maps between the summands in the colimits; in fact, the indexing categories for the colimits are not even the same.
 We remedy this as follows.
-It is standard that, over $\F_p$, as over any field, any chain complex is isomorphic to a direct sum $(\bigoplus_{i \in I} \Sph^{n_i}) \oplus (\bigoplus_{j \in J} \D^{n_j})$, where $\Sph^n$ and $\D^n$ denote the standard sphere and disk complexes (see Section~\ref{sec:nots_convs}).
-Note that, given the complex $(\bigoplus_{i \in I} \Sph^{n_i}) \oplus (\bigoplus_{j \in J} \D^{n_j})$, the homology is given exactly by the spherical summands $\bigoplus_{i \in I} \Sph^{n_i}$.
+As per Lemma~\ref{lem:complexes_over_k_are_sums_of_spheres_and_disks}, any chain complex over $\F_p$ is isomorphic to a direct sum $(\bigoplus_{i \in I} \Sph^{n_i}) \oplus (\bigoplus_{j \in J} \D^{n_j})$, where $\Sph^n$ and $\D^n$ denote the standard sphere and disk complexes (see Section~\ref{sec:nots_convs}).
 We now split the proof into two cases. \\

-\textit{Case 1:} Suppose that $X = (\bigoplus_{i \in I} \Sph^{n_i})$, $Y = (\bigoplus_{i \in I} \Sph^{n_i}) \oplus (\bigoplus_{j \in J} \D^{n_j})$ and $f$ is the inclusion $X \hookrightarrow Y$, which is obviously a quasi-isomorphism.
+Case 1: Suppose that $X = (\bigoplus_{i \in I} \Sph^{n_i})$, $Y = (\bigoplus_{i \in I} \Sph^{n_i}) \oplus (\bigoplus_{j \in J} \D^{n_j})$ and $f$ is the inclusion $X \hookrightarrow Y$, which is obviously a quasi-isomorphism.
 Note that every subcomplex $T$ of $Y$ is necessarily a sum of the summands in $(\bigoplus_{i \in I} \Sph^{n_i}) \oplus (\bigoplus_{j \in J} \D^{n_j})$.
 For each finite subcomplex $T$ of $Y$, let $S_T$ denote the finite subcomplex of $X$ which contains only the spherical summands which occur in $T$.
 We thus have that, for each finite subcomplex $T$ of $Y$, $f$ restricts to a map $i_T \colon S_T \to T$ and that this map is itself a quasi-isomorphism.
 Moreover, we clearly have that

 as the change of index category simply causes some repeats in the summands.
-We have thus decomposed the map $f \colon X \to Y$ into the map induced on colimits by the maps $i_T$:
+We have thus decomposed the map $f \colon X \to Y$ into the map induced on colimits by the maps $i_T$

-Moreover, the map $\mathbf{E}_{\textbf{st}}X \to \mathbf{E}_{\textbf{st}}Y$ induced by $f$ is then decomposed as the following:
+Moreover, the map $\mathbf{E}_{\textbf{st}}X \to \mathbf{E}_{\textbf{st}}Y$ induced by $f$ is then decomposed as the following

 Finally, this map induced on colimits is a quasi-isomorphism by what we have shown above in the case of finite complexes and the exactness of filtered colimits. \\